stacks-network/stacks-core/NFT_USE_CASE.md

 Jul 19 12:34:41.683519 INFO Tx successfully processed.
 (ThreadId(9), src/chainstate/stacks/miner.rs:235), event_name: transaction_result, tx_id: 17901e5ad0587d414d5bb7b1c24c3d17bb1533f5025d154719ba1a2a0f570246, event_type: success, payload: SmartContract
 ```

-## Step 2: Register the new asset in the interface Hyperchain contract
+## Step 2: Register the new asset in the interface hyperchain contract
 Create the transaction to register the new asset.
 This is going to be called by a miner of the hyperchains contract.
 Specifically, this transaction will be sent by `AUTH_HC_MINER_ADDR`.
 ```
 node ./register_nft.js 0
 ```
 Look for the following transaction confirmation in the Clarinet console in an upcoming block on the layer 1.

 🟩  invoked: ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.hyperchain::register-new-nft-contract(ST2CY5V39NHDPWSXMW9QDT3HC3GD6Q6XX4CFRK9AG.simple-nft-l1, "hyperchain-deposit-nft-token") (ok true)

 ## Step 3: Mint an NFT on the L1 Chain